Material Management Checklist for Plastic-Free Events in Breckenridge

 Photo Credit Elaine Collins

-On March 28, 2023, the Breckenridge Town Council took a major step toward its material management goals with the passage of Ordinance 12-23 that phases out certain single-use plastics from food serviceware and beverage containers.
-Beginning May 4, 2023, all events permitted through the Special Event Permit Application (SEPA) will be required to comply with new regulations prohibiting single use plastic serviceware and single use plastic water bottles.
+On March 28, 2023, the Breckenridge Town Council took a major step toward its material management goals with the passage of Ordinance 12-23 which phases out certain single-use plastics from food service ware and beverage containers.
+Beginning May 4, 2023, all events permitted through the Special Event Permit Application (SEPA) will be required to comply with new regulations prohibiting the use of single-use plastic serviceware and single-use plastic water bottles.

-The SustainableBreck Plan (2022) has a material management goal to reduce materials going to the landfill by reducing waste at the source and increase the portion of waste that is diverted through recycling and composting.
+The SustainableBreck Plan (2022) has a material management goal to reduce materials going to the landfill by reducing waste at the source and increasing the portion of waste diverted through recycling and composting.

 Policy Strategy: Phase out certain single-use plastics by 2024.